 - This was actually a Call Back to another episode, when Stan tried to use the word "rhubarb" to hypnotize Hayley, but to his confusion it didn't work.
 Steve, however, had suddenly turned into a zombie.

-- On the same note, Family Guy has the similar "Boy, that Italian family at the next table sure is quiet."
+- Family Guy has the similar "Boy, that Italian family at the next table sure is quiet."

 - In Futurama episode War Is the H-Word, Bender is fitted with a bomb that will explode when he says the word "ass," which in a reversal from the norm is specifically selected as the word he says most often.
 At the end Dr. Farnsworth tries to defuse the bomb but can't and instead resets it so it will be detonated by the word Bender is least likely to say - which Bender immediately tries to guess.